AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 >
 >

-When the Cosmos DB account is created, the Azure CLI shows information similar to the following example:
+When the DocumentDb account is created, the Azure CLI shows information similar to the following example:

 ```json
 {